MasterLWA/note-mate/README.md

-# note-mate
+# react-note-keeper-app
-Created with CodeSandbox
+Try it from here: https://react-note-keeper.herokuapp.com/